 Still not convinced?

-Here's what my one-on-one Scrivener coaching clients have been saying about me:
+Here's what my clients and students have been saying about me:

 I was terrified but my curiosity about writing with Scrivener won out.
 I'm so glad I choose Vanessa who makes Scrivener as easy as painting by numbers.